 Here is what’s interesting about Jeremiah 33:3.
-As a familiar passage of Scripture, Jeremiah 33:3 is often quoted from the KJV, which appears this way: “Call unto me, and I will answer thee, and shew thee great and mighty things, which thou knowest not.”
-When it’s quoted from the KJV, Christians have interpreted it to express God’s power to move mountains, part waters, and work miracles.
-And the omnipotent God can certainly perform such feats!
+As a familiar passage of Scripture, it’s often quoted from the KJV, which says, “Call unto me, and I will answer thee, and shew thee great and mighty things, which thou knowest not.”
+When read from the KJV, it seems to express how God can move mountains, part waters, and work miracles.
+And the omnipotent God most certainly can perform such feats!
 But that is not the context of this verse.

-When God spoke these words to Jeremiah he did not challenge Jeremiah to call for a demonstration of his omnipotence.
-The more accurate translation from Hebrew to English shows that God challenged Jeremiah to ask for supernatural revelations and disclosures.
+When God spoke these words to Jeremiah he did not challenge his prophet to call for a demonstration of his omnipotence.
+The more accurate translation from Hebrew to English shows that God challenged Jeremiah to ask for supernatural disclosures.
 And that makes all the difference in the world to the meaning of this text!

 The English Standard Version says, “Call to me and I will answer you, and will tell you great and hidden things that you have not known.”

 The NIV says, “Call to me and I will answer you and tell you great and unsearchable things you do not know.”

 The NLT says, “Ask me and I will tell you some remarkable secrets about what is going to happen here.”

 The YLT says, “Call unto Me, and I do answer thee, yea, I declare to thee great and fenced things.”